What is a VoIP Number and Do You Need One? 7 Key Benefits

 A VoIP phone number is a telephone number that uses Voice over IP technology to place and receive calls over an Internet connection instead of the traditional landline phone network.

-This means that VoIP business phone numbers allow businesses to make and receive calls using a broadband Internet connection instead of a copper-wire telephone line.
+VoIP business phone numbers allow businesses to make and receive calls using a broadband Internet connection instead of a copper-wire telephone line.

 Businesses need to evaluate their needs and ensure that the provider they eventually choose can give them the best possible service for their requirements.